jmont-dev/ollama-hpp/README.md

 As mentioned previously, you can access `ollama::response` as an `nlohmann::json` object or `std::string` depending on your preference.

+The default call does not use streaming from the Ollama server, so the reply will block and be received as one response.

 ### Using Options
 All generative calls can include options specified through an `ollama::options` object.
 This class extends `nlohmann::json` and can support the options specified [here](https://github.com/ollama/ollama/blob/main/docs/api.md#generate-request-with-options).